micropython/micropython/docs/psoc6/intro.rst

 The only required hardware is:

-* PSoC6™ board of the :ref:`Supported boards` list.
+* A PSoC6™ board from the :ref:`Supported boards` list.
 * A microUSB cable.

 Power the board